 Bringing home a pet is exciting and the first few days are often the best.
 You might be laughing with a little puppy, or cleaning up after them.
 If you get an older dog, you may be hoping that they are somewhat trained and obedient.
 When you start to settle into life with your new pet, you will need to decide when to start training.
 Dog training can be easy for some dogs, but incredibly difficult for others.
-Dog Training Classes are the best way to go, but you might be wondering when to start these classes.
+Dog Training Classes are the best way to go, but you might be wondering when to start these classes and what they entail.

 If you get a dog as a puppy, then the earlier the better to start teaching obedience commands and socialization.
 Puppies do have short attention spans, but even from a very early age puppies can learn socialization skills and can pick up on basic obedience commands.
 You might be able to teach them to sit and stay, at this age.